 In the following table you can get an idea of teeth filling prices for different materials:

-Remember that these prices apply per filling, not per treatment course.
+Remember that these prices are the cost of a single filling, not a full treatment course.

 If your dental quote seems high, try shopping around in your area.
 Prices can very significantly from one dental clinic to another.